-18th Century Georgian flame mahogany estate cabinet secretaire, the stepped moulded cornice surmounted with broken swan neck pediment with centred acanthus crest flanked with carved scroll and sunflower motifs raised over two bevel mirrored doors opening to reveal fitted drawer section supported by two short cockbeaded drawers with brass pulls and escutcheons flanked with carved scroll detail above three long cockbeaded drawers with brass pulls and escutcheons.
+18th Century Georgian Cuban mahogany estate cabinet secretaire, the stepped moulded cornice surmounted with broken swan neck pediment with centred acanthus crest flanked with carved scroll and sunflower motifs raised over two bevel mirrored doors opening to reveal fitted drawer section supported by two short cockbeaded drawers with brass pulls and escutcheons flanked with carved scroll detail above three long cockbeaded drawers with brass pulls and escutcheons.
 The extendable drawer front opening to reveal writing desk which slides back to reveal fitted compartments terminating on ogee bracket feet.

 From the collection of Colonel and Maeb Daly Russborough House, Co.
 Wicklow